yxni98/EMNLP_2022/_pages/venue.md

 Coming Soon!

 ## Childcare
-Please check with the hotels for childcare support.
+Please check with the specific hotel where you plan to stay for childcare support.

 ## Places to Visit